Charlie Cooper (footballer)

-Charlie Terrence Cooper (born 1 May 1997) is an English professional footballer who plays as a central midfielder for club Hereford on loan from Yeovil Town.
+Charlie Terrence Cooper (born 1 May 1997) is an English professional footballer who plays as a central midfielder for National League North club Brackley Town.

 Cooper began his career with Birmingham City, but never played for their first team.
 He spent time on loan at National League clubs York City and Forest Green Rovers before joining the latter on a permanent basis in 2017 after their promotion to the Football League.
 In 2018–19, he spent time on loan at League Two club Newport County and Boreham Wood of the National League.
 Cooper subsequently spent seasons with National League clubs FC Halifax Town, scoring once from 31 appearances, Woking and Wealdstone, before joining Oldham Athletic in 2022.

 Life and career

 Early life and career

 Cooper is the son of former footballer Mark Cooper and grandson of England international Terry Cooper.
 He was born in Stockton-on-Tees, County Durham, while his father was a Hartlepool United player.
 The family later moved to the Midlands, where Cooper attended Alderbrook School in Solihull.
 He was noticed by representatives of Birmingham City when playing in a cup final, and joined their Academy in 2007.
 He took up a scholarship with the club in July 2013.
 Interviewed in early 2014, he assessed his strength as passing, and felt he needed to improve his heading.

 Cooper signed his first professional contract, of two years, in May 2015.
 According to coach Steve Spooner, "Charlie is like the conductor of the orchestra; he sets the tone.
 He's learnt how to slow games down and speed games up.
 His range of passing has improved, as well as his goal scoring.
 And I think there is more to come from him in that area."